World Professional Standings

 - 2017: Herman Flad Memorial Award (WPCA Most Improved Driver)

-Layne started his chuckwagon career 30 years ago as an outrider, and enjoyed a very successful career highlighted by winning two Calgary Stampede Rangeland Derby Championships in 2000 and 2004 with Hughie Sinclair, and Sinclair's Calgary Stampede Aggregate winner in 2000.
+Layne started his chuckwagon career over 30 years ago as an outrider, and enjoyed a very successful career highlighted by winning two Calgary Stampede Rangeland Derby Championships in 2000 and 2004 with Hughie Sinclair, and Sinclair's Calgary Stampede Aggregate winner in 2000.

 Layne’s career began on the Canadian Professional Chuckwagon Association (CPCA) circuit where he won two CPCA show championships and twice qualified for the championship final heat for the CPCA Championship.
 He was the CPCA's Most Improved Driver in 2001, the CPCA's High Point Rookie Driver in 2000, and twice was named the CPCA's Most Sportsmanlike Driver.